jhc-systems/sqlest/README.md

 **sqlest** is a database library for Scala.
 It allows you to write SQL directly in Scala with type safety guarantees while also providing a simple mechanism of extracting domain specific case classes from the results.

+**sqlest-extractors** is a second library used for extracting case classes from table data.
+It is used within sqlest.
+Check out the [readme](extractors/README.md)

 [![Build Status](https://travis-ci.org/jhc-systems/sqlest.svg?branch=master)](https://travis-ci.org/jhc-systems/sqlest)

 ## Using sqlest